 The study was funded by the National Institutes of Health, and the Howard Hughes Medical Institute and was published May 18 in Nature.

-Reference: “Access of protective antiviral antibody to neuronal tissues requires CD4 T-cell help ” Norifumi Iijima and Akiko Iwasaki, 18 May 2016, Nature.
+Reference: “Access of protective antiviral antibody to neuronal tissues requires CD4 T-cell help ” by Norifumi Iijima and Akiko Iwasaki, 18 May 2016, Nature.